Adhamxiii/cha-ching/README.md

 ## Live Demo

-You can access the live version of Wheel Master Academy [here](https://cha-ching-kappa.vercel.app/).
+You can access the live version of cha-ching [here](https://cha-ching-kappa.vercel.app/).

 ### Contact Me